MinhazMinu/recipe-app-api/step_by_step_documentation/07 Test Driven Development with Django/03 writing a test using TDD.md

 docker-compose run --rm app sh -c "python manage.py test"
 ```

-we will dee on error in test cases
+we will see an error in test cases

 -   Now add functionality in calc.py to pass the test